quantling/pyndl/doc/source/examples.rst

 ``event_structure='consecutive_words'`` as these are our events, ``event_options=(1, )`` as we define an event to be one word and ``cue_structure='bigrams_to_word'`` to set cues being bigrams.
-There are also several technical arguments you can specifiy, which we will not change here.
+There are also several technical arguments you can specify, which we will not change here.
 Our generated event file ``levent.tab.gz`` now looks (uncompressed) like this: